Top 10 tips for self-care at school this yearby Caroline Hardaker

 Create a structure that supports your learning at both your school or college and at home.

 Draw up a timetable of lessons, lesson preparation, homework and revision periods.
-Add in downtime, too – this is particularly important when you’re learning online so you have a definite break between your studies and home life.
+Add in downtime, too – this is particularly important if elements of your learning are still online so you have a definite break between your studies and home life.

 Whether you realise it or not, taking control of your learning in this way will help prepare you for university and more independent study.

 Try not to worry

-It’s easier said than done, but try not to worry about the time away from your studies during the national lockdown – the government, your school or college, your teachers and your family understand how much of an impact this has had on you and your education.
+It’s easier said than done, but try not to worry about the time away from your studies during lockdown – the government, your school or college, your teachers and your family understand how much of an impact the pandemic has had on you and your education.

 And don’t be overwhelmed by how much work you think you have to catch up on.
 If you’re worried about your progress, talk to your teachers.
 Being pro-active and discussing your concerns will help keep your anxiety under control.

 Take steps to stay stress-free

 If you’re feeling stressed and anxious about your studies, here’s a few stress-busting tips:

 - put a time limit on how long you worry about something.
 Go through every possible scenario, come up with a game plan for dealing with the issue – and then stop thinking about it.
 If the worst happens, you’re now better prepared to cope with the situation